fboender/ansible-cmdb/README.md

 * `txt_table`: A quick text table summary of the available hosts with some minimal information.

-* `json`: The json template simple dumps a JSON-encoded representation of the gathered information.
+* `json`: The json template simply dumps a JSON-encoded representation of the gathered information.
 This includes all the extra information scanned by ansible-cmdb such as groups, variables, custom information, etc.

 * `csv`: The CSV template outputs a CSV file of your hosts.

-* `markdown`: The Markdown templates generates host information in the Markdown format.
+* `markdown`: The Markdown template generates host information in the Markdown format.

 You can create your own template or extend an existing one by copying it and